Visit us to use our library and to attend classes and events.

 Fax: (202) 331-1739

-The Foundation Center-Washington, DC, is located on the north side of K Street, between 17th and 16th Streets, N.W.
+Foundation Center-Washington, DC, is located on the north side of K Street, between 17th and 16th Streets, NW.
 Our building is accessible to people with disabilities.

-The Foundation Center-Washington, DC, office is conveniently located near two Metro stops: Farragut North on the Red Line and Farragut West on the Blue and Orange Lines.
-Click here for a Metro system map.
+Foundation Center-Washington, D.C., office is conveniently located near two Metro stops: Farragut North on the Red Line and Farragut West on the Blue, Orange, and Silver Lines.

 Walking from Farragut North: